ArchiDog1998/RotationSolver/README.md

 * A second overcap prevention has been added for Infuriate/Bloodfest.
 * No Mercy will turn into Sonic Break while buff is active.
 * Single-target combo and AoE combo on WAR will be replaced by Fell Cleave/Decimate during Inner Release to prevent wasting GCDs.
+* Seigan/Meditate will be replaced with Jinpu/Shifu respectively while Meikyo is up.

 ## About
 XIVCombo is a plugin to allow for "one-button" combo chains, as well as implementing various other mutually-exclusive button consolidation and quality of life replacements.
 Some examples of the functionality it provides: